Health Department: COVID-19

 Davie Medical Center: COVID-19 Number (336) 702-6843, Main Number (336) 998-1300

 Stay home, except to seek testing or medical attention if you have symptoms.
-If you have symptoms of COVID-19, stay home until 10 day have passed since your initial symptoms and 3 days have passed with no fever without using fever reducing medicine, and you have had an improvement in respiratoty symptoms.
-If you have been in contact with a known positive case, stay home for 14 days since you had contact with the individual.
+If you have symptoms of COVID-19, stay home until at least 10 days since symptoms first appeared, and at least 24 hours with no fever without fever-reducing medication, and symptoms have improved.
+If you have been in contact with a known positive case, stay home for 10 days since you had contact with the individual.
 Stay in touch with your doctor by phone.
 Do not visit public areas or use public transportation.